 I dedicate this post to pizza, the ultimate project food (and my new keyboard which works properly and doesn't put me in a bad mood).
 Not only is pizza nutritious and delicious, it is extremely convenient, and no pizza is more convenient than the the world's most adequate pizza, the Little Caesar's Hot-N-Ready.
 Where else can you walk in, lay down $5 (plus your local government's sales tax) and walk out with a large pizza all in less than one minute?
 It may not be great pizza, or even good pizza, but by Odin's beard is it adequate!

-If you would like to send me free things that are delicious or car parts, feel free
+Disclaimer: Little Caesar's did not give me any free pizza or money for this ad.
+If you would like to send me free things that are delicious or car parts, feel free to do so and I will review them. |

 The reason I speak so highly of the Hot-N-Ready is because it allows me to accomplish great things without wasting time on silly things like stopping to eat.
 Instead I can inhale a slice of pizza and continue.
 Rapid work was the theme this weekend.
 I got Friday off work in observation of Independence Day but that didn't mean I spent all weekend on the car.
 Some people think there is more to 'Merica Day than building 'Merican Hot Rods, so I had some time limitations.
 I woke up early on Friday to do some parts hunting.
 Luckily most people are not crazy motivated like I am so there was no traffic on this pre-holiday Friday morning and I was able to visit all the shops I needed before 9:30 and get started.